JACOBSMILE/tmodloader1.4/README.md

 ```
 ---
 ## Mod Considerations
-Assuming you map a persistant location on your Host machine to store the Workshop content, there is no need to repeatedly download mods each time you start the container.
+There is no need to repeatedly download mods each time you start the container.
 For this reason, once you have downloaded the mods you want to include on your server, it is safe to **remove** the `TMOD_AUTODOWNLOAD` environment variable, whilst maintaining the `TMOD_ENABLEDMODS` variable to enable them during runtime.
 Doing so will greatly improve the startup time of the Docker container.

 If mods receive updates you wish to download, include the Mod ID again in the `TMOD_AUTODOWNLOAD` variable to download the update.
 The next time tModLoader starts, the mod will be updated.

 Additionally, you may at any time remove a mod from the `TMOD_ENABLEDMODS` variable to disable it, though this may cause problems with a world which has modded content.

----
-## Permission Configuration
-This container uses an account named `terraria` internally which is a low-privileged user.
-Due to Unix kernel constraints, it may be necessary to grant UID and GID `1000` access to the mapped world and mod directories to properly launch the server.

-To do this easily, perform the following command on your HOST's Mod and World directories:

-`chown 1000:1000 <directory_path_here> -R`

----

 # Environment Variables
 The following are all of the environment variables that are supported by the container.
 These handle server functionality and Terraria server configurations.